Menu

 DETAILS:

-• SHARED COST: $850 per participant.
-This covers accommodations (2 private dorm rooms in the hostel with lounge & kitchen) for 8 nights, 2 rental vehicles, airfare or mileage reimbursement to get the ELs and gear to Canmore, and a mandatory MAA operations and gear usage fee ($300)
+• SHARED COST: $900 per participant.
+This covers accommodations for 8 nights, airfare or mileage reimbursement to get the ELs and gear to Alberta, and a mandatory MAA operations and gear usage fee ($300).
+Vehicle rentals (if needed) for transportation to/from hostels and objectives will be an additional cost to be determined at our planning meeting or in the field, and shared amongst the team members.

 • EVENT LEADERS: Darren Shutt, Kelvin Nguyen, Todd Martin